Concourse Dental Group

 Periodontics

-Did you know that 4/5 people have periodontal disease and don’t know it?
-Most people are not aware of it because the disease is usually painless in the early stages.
+Four out of five people who have periodontal disease are not aware of it.
+This is because the disease is usually painless in the early stages.

 Not only is it the number one reason for tooth loss, research suggests a link between periodontal disease and other diseases such as stroke, diabetes, cardiovascular disease, and increased risks during pregnancy.
 Smoking also increases the risk of periodontal disease.

-Did you know that 4/5 people have periodontal disease and don’t know it?
-Most people are not aware of it because the disease is usually painless in the early stages.
+Four out of five people who have periodontal disease are not aware of it.
+This is because the disease is usually painless in the early stages.

 Not only is it the number one reason for tooth loss, research suggests a link between periodontal disease and other diseases such as stroke, diabetes, cardiovascular disease, and increased risks during pregnancy.
 Smoking also increases the risk of periodontal disease.

-- loose teeth – Also caused by bone loss or weakened periodontal fibers (fibers that support the tooth to the bone)
+- Loose teeth – Also caused by bone loss or weakened periodontal fibres (fibres that attach the tooth to the bone)

 - Gingivitis: gingivitis is the first stage of periodontal disease.
 Plaque and its toxic by-products irritate the gums, making them tender, inflamed, and likely to bleed.